BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_10.md

 |Pineco            |5  |Pineco            |5  |
 |Mothim            |4  |Wormadam          |4  |

-You can also find a hidden *Poke Ball* in here.
+You can also find a hidden *Poké Ball* in here.
 Make your way out to the right and back onto Route 1, then proceed east.

 !img("route1_4.png")